 Supergiant Games is a small developer with big ambitions: to make games that spark your imagination like the games you played as a kid.

 We’re supergiant in name only.
-We’re nine people whose headquarters once was the living room of a house in sleepy San Jose (now we’re in studio in a San Francisco alley).
+We’re 10 people whose headquarters once was the living room of a house in sleepy San Jose (now we’re in studio in a San Francisco alley).
 But we make for a superstar team.
 We walked away from our jobs building major franchises for huge publishers to make original downloadable titles for people who love games and their loved ones.

 Our Team Includes (In Order of Appearance):